-- Quality control of site-specific ESMPs/ESMP Checklist/CHMP and Stakeholder engagement plans (SEP) - supervising the implementation of the ESMPs/ESMP Checklist/CHMP, SEP and report on the same,

-- supervise the work performed by engineering/design companies, supervisors and contractors to ensure that they are applying adequate standards and are following agreed procedures, - advise the contractors on the mitigation of environmental and social impacts at the sub-project level and preparation of monitoring reports, - monitoring and reporting of compliance with ESMF and site-specific ESMPs/ESMP Checklists, CHMP and SEP - manage the Feedback and Grievance Redress Mechanism (GRM) - organize tendering procedures, review tender evaluation performed by the architectural/engineering firms, and arrange for the contracts to be signed in accordance with agreed procedures, - on the spot checks
+- Preparation and quality control of ESMF, site-specific ESMPs/ESMP Checklist/CHMP and Stakeholder engagement plans (SEP) - supervising the implementation of the ESMF, ESMPs/ESMP Checklist/CHMP, SEP and report on the same, - supervise the work performed by contractors (e.g. engineering/design companies, supervisors) to ensure that they are applying adequate standards and are following agreed procedures, - advise the contractors on the mitigation of environmental and social impacts at the sub-project level and preparation of monitoring reports, - monitoring and reporting of compliance with ESMF and site-specific ESMPs/ESMP Checklists, CHMP and SEP - manage the project Feedback and Grievance Redress Mechanism (GRM) - organize tendering procedures, review tender evaluation performed by the architectural/engineering firms, and arrange for the contracts to be signed in accordance with agreed procedures, - training of the contractors on implementation of World Bank environmental and social policy and instruments - on the spot checks

-According to the Building Act (OG 153/13, 20/17, 39/19), the MoJPA is obliged to contract supervision of works to ensure technical and professional control of the project for the whole time of the execution of all planned infrastructure works.
+According to the Building Act (OG 153/13, 20/17, 39/19), the MoJPA and the SGA is obliged to contract supervision of works to ensure technical and professional control of the project for the whole time of the execution of all planned infrastructure works.